snapshot-labs/snapshot-strategies/src/strategies/prepo-vesting/README.md

 # prePO Vesting Snapshot Strategy

-This strategy counts the token balance of an unvested prePO position on the [prePO Vesting contract](https://github.com/prepo-io/prepo-monorepo/apps/smart-contracts).
-It also accounts for the vested unclaimed tokens.
+This strategy returns a voting score based on PPO under vesting from the [prePO Vesting contract](https://github.com/prepo-io/prepo-monorepo/apps/smart-contracts).

+Score = unclaimed vested balance + unvested balance \* multiplier

-To use this strategy, you contract must contain 3 methods, `getAmountAllocated`, `getClaimableAmount` and `getVestedAmount`, which comes from the [Vesting interface](https://github.com/prepo-io/prepo-monorepo/blob/main/apps/smart-contracts/token/contracts/interfaces/IVesting.sol).
+To use this strategy, your contract must contain 3 methods from the prePO [Vesting interface](https://github.com/prepo-io/prepo-monorepo/blob/main/apps/smart-contracts/token/contracts/interfaces/IVesting.sol): `getAmountAllocated`, `getClaimableAmount` and `getVestedAmount`.

+The strategy assumes that the vesting token has 18 decimals.

 ### Parameters

 The strategy takes three parameters:
 `symbol`: Symbol of token
-`address`: Address of contract that has all the methods mentioned above `multipler`: A multiplier that is applied to unvested balance.
+`address`: Address of contract that has all the methods mentioned above `multiplier`: A multiplier that is applied to unvested balance.

 Here is an example of parameters: